-- 4.6.1 Each vehicle must be serviced and maintained in line with the manufacturer's recommendations and the vehicle service maintenance schedule must be completed at every routine service. - 4.6.2 The vehicle must have a current MOT certificate on file if it is over one year old (from date of first registration).
+- 4.6.1 Each vehicle must be serviced and maintained in line with the manufacturer's recommendations and the vehicle service maintenance schedule must be completed at every routine service. - 4.6.2 In accordance with the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER 1998) lifts and ramps are examined by a competent person every 6 months. - 4.6.2 The vehicle must have a current MOT certificate on file if it is over one year old (from date of first registration).
 MOTs are required every year.
 (N.B.
 This is a higher requirement than that required for private vehicles).